ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Purpose

-Get a number _numberOfLists_ of the public lists followed by the account _accountName_ or _accountId_.
+Get the number you want to of lists followed by the given account.
 No particular order provided.

 If you're authenticated and you have the rights on the account, you will see private lists along with public ones.